oxford-pharmacoepi/MegaStudy/IncidencePrevalence Shiny/README.md

 # IncidencePrevalence Shiny

-This step is optional if you want to look at your results before sending them back to us.
-This code contains a shiny to view your results from the IncidencePrevalence Code
+This code contains a shiny to view your results from the IncidencePrevalence Code.
+This step is for you want to look at your results before sending them back to us and to double check whether the results make sense.

 ## Instructions